Yandex Salario Cloud Security Architect | RUB 4.21M-RUB 9.08M+ | Levels.fyi

-La compensación de Cloud Security Architect in Russia en Yandex va desde RUB 4.21M por year para G16 hasta RUB 9.08M por year para G18.
+La compensación de Cloud Security Architect in Russia en Yandex varía de RUB 4.21M por year para G16 a RUB 9.08M por year para G18.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel